Setting up a UserGate firewall

 Test the firewall

-To test your firewall, create a test web service and make sure that you can access it from the internet.
+To test the firewall, we will create a test web service and check whether we can access it from the internet.

 Set up a test VM